-|Student loan refinancing||2.49% – 7.24% APR||3.24% – 7.99% APR|
+|Student loan refinancing||3.24% to 7.24% APR||3.34% to 7.99% APR|

 Fees and penalties

-Repayment terms and grace period
+What are repayment terms and grace period for College Ave?

-- Deferred: Make no principal or interest payments while in school
+- Deferred: Make no principal or interest payments while in school.

-- Flat: Pay a set $25 per month while in school
+- Flat: Pay a set $25 per month while in school.

-- Full principal and interest: Make full principal and interest payments as soon as school starts
+- Full principal and interest: Make full principal and interest payments as soon as school starts.

-College Ave. gets an “A+” score from the Better Business Bureau.
+College Ave gets an “A+” score from the Better Business Bureau.
 The score considers complaint history and the institution’s response to those complaints.